k4lipso/mfsync/README.md

 ![Build](https://github.com/k4lipso/mfsync/actions/workflows/cmake.yml/badge.svg)

 mfsync is a command line utility enabling file lookup/announcement using multicast communication.
 This always works on the local subnet and can work over wider areas if multicast routing is enabled.

+key features:
+- **easy to use!** *you dont need to know any ip address*
+- **end-to-end encrypted** *using ChaCha20Poly1305 authenticated encryption*

 Files that where announced over multicast can then also be retrieved using mfsync.
 File transmissions can be interrupted and are continued the next time.
 File transmissions are not done using multicast, they use direct tcp connections instead.

 mfsync can operate in four different modes, each fullfilling a different purpose.
 The four modes are 'share', 'fetch', 'get' and 'sync'.
 The modes are described below.